How to Find Cash Home Buyers in Missouri for a Hassle-Free Home Sale

 If you’re looking for an easier way to secure a cash offer for your home, HomeLight’s Simple Sale platform can connect you with the largest network of vetted and pre-approved investors in the U.S.

-Cash buyers usually offer less than what you might get on the open market, but selling the traditional way comes with fees that can eat up 9% to 10% of your sale price.
+However, note that cash buyers usually offer less than what you might get on the open market, but selling the traditional way comes with fees and costs that can eat up 9% to 10% of your sale price.
 So, depending on your needs, a cash buyer could still save you money in the long run.

 How much are Missouri cash home buyers willing to pay?

-Cash investors and home-buying companies often look for deals to buy properties for less than what they’re worth on the market.
-In return, sellers benefit from selling their homes quickly and with less hassle.
-House flippers usually follow the 70% rule, meaning they try not to pay more than 70% of a home’s after-repair value (ARV), including repair and upgrade costs.
+Cash investors and home-buying companies often look for deals where they can buy properties for less than what they’re worth on the market.
+In return, sellers get the benefit of selling their homes quickly and with less hassle.
+House flippers usually follow the 70% rule, meaning they try not to pay more than 70% of a home’s after-repair value (ARV).
+They also deduct repair and upgrade costs.

 What’s the process of selling to a Missouri cash home buyer?